vitorjcorreia/docker-challenge-2022/README.md

 3. How can you pass a different backend URL to the application using the Docker CLI (e.g. docker run)?
 And using the `docker-compose.yml`?

-## Optimizing build process of Docker images
+## Optimizing build process and size of Docker images

 1. Try to optimize the frontend image now deriving it from the `nginx:latest` image.
-Tip: `npm start` does not build the application right?
+    * Tip 1: `npm start` does not build the application right?
+    * Tip 2: How about multistage builds?